-In the healthcare industry, exclusions have a long-lasting and ulimately a punitive measure and are imposed by the Office of Inspector General of the HHS or a state Medicaid Exclusion authority that receives federal healthcare dollars.
-There are many OIG exclusions, also known as OIG sanctions, but the most common way for a healthcare professional to get excluded or sancitoned is due to a license revocation or termination for certain defined disciplinary matters.
+In the healthcare industry, exclusions have a long-lasting and ultimately a punitive measure and are imposed by the Office of Inspector General of the HHS or a state Medicaid Exclusion authority that receives federal healthcare dollars.
+There are many OIG exclusions, also known as OIG sanctions, but the most common way for a healthcare professional to get excluded or sanctioned is due to a license revocation or termination for certain defined disciplinary matters.

 - Substance Abuse